Ultimate Stellaris DLC Tier List [Machine Age Update]

 Stellaris Utopia as the best DLC in the Stellaris DLC Tier List

-Utopia is the most important Stellaris DLC by far.
+Utopia is one of the most important Stellaris DLC.
 It will affect all the scenarios you play.
-Furthermore, it is the biggest factor in actually making hyper-effective late-game builds.
+There is a lot of stuff added to the game…a lot.
+Furthermore, it is the biggest factor in actually making effective late-game builds.
 The game just feels much more barebones without it.

 Some of the key things the Utopia DLC adds: